Qreed2008/windows-builds-in-json/README.md

 There is currently **0** known builds in this repo.

+The statuses of the builds (Unconfirmed, Available, etc) are not included in here, some builds are fake

+This is *very* incomplete at the moment, and undergoing a format re-do of build strings.

 ## Contributing

 Feel free to open an issue if you want to add new Windows builds.